Build Your Database Skill

 ['persistent-check']

-That list printed from a brand-new process that never called session.add().
+That list printed from a brand-new process that never saved the marker.
 The data survived because it lives on disk, not in Python's memory.
-(In-memory data structures like dictionaries die with the process.
-The .db file on disk does not.)

 This pattern is not limited to budget trackers.
 Imagine a TODO app where closing the browser does not lose your tasks.
 Or an IoT sensor logger where temperature readings survive power outages.
 The principle is identical: write in one process, read in another, trust the result.